Frequently Asked Questions...

 Are there any school clubs / activities available?

 We know many parents have very busy lifestyles so we offer a number of before and after-school activities.
-As well as before school club from 8am (free), and after-school club which runs until 5.30pm (pre-booked £5 per session before 5pm & £6 until 5.30pm; ad hoc sessions are £6.50 before 5pm & £7.50 until 5.30pm).
-We also encourage pupils to have active, healthy lifestyles so offer multi- sports such as gymnastics, hockey, and swimming, as well as music lessons (piano, guitar, recorder), speech training, art and drama.
+The school provides a free drop-off facility from 8 am each morning.
+We also encourage pupils to have active, healthy lifestyles so offer multi- sports such as gymnastics, lacrosse and swimming, as well as music lessons (piano, guitar, recorder, ukulele), speech training, art and drama.

 What extra encouragement do you give pupils?

 All children are given a place in one of two ‘House Teams’: Matthew (blue) and Mark (red).
 Children earn merit marks for good work and behaviour and they take part in a number of team competitions throughout the year.
-Each week in assembly class teachers award House merit badges for exceptional work during the week and the achieving pupils have their name published in the school’s weekly newsletter.
+Each week class teachers award House merit badges for exceptional work during the week and the achieving pupils are presented with their badges at the whole school assembly and given a mention in the weekly parents Facebook news page.